-To become an inspirational leader, you need to honor your commitments and align your deeds with actions.
+To become an inspirational leader, you need to honor your commitments and align your deeds with your actions.
 You also need to establish a transparent system where there is no margin for corruption, backstabbing, and office politics.

-An example of an authentic leader is the Canadian Prime Minister Justin Trudeau.
+An example of an authentic leader is Canadian Prime Minister Justin Trudeau.
 He encourages diversity and invites people belonging to different backgrounds to work together for the growth of the economy.
 It’s safe to say he accomplished a lot domestically with this approach in a very short time.

 3. Clear Vision

 Having a clear vision is what differentiates leaders from managers.
-The most influential visionary leaders in history like George Washington, Thomas Jefferson, and Napoleon Bonaparte all had exciting notions of what they wished to achieve.
+The most influential visionary leaders in history, like George Washington, Thomas Jefferson, and Napoleon Bonaparte, all had exciting notions of what they wished to achieve.

 This ability to have a clear vision and look at the big picture allowed these leaders to evoke the emotions of their followers.

-The key here is to use honest statements to attain team support, instead of making unattainable claims.
+The key here is to use honest statements to attain team support instead of making unattainable claims.

 Ambitious and extravagant claims are effective in acquiring interest.
 But unless you follow through on your claims, this interest is bound to be short-lived.